General (scope, time limits)

 The first appeal instance conducts a full review of the case, both on the facts and the points of law.
 Asylum seekers are summoned and questioned in a public hearing as to the reasons they applied for asylum.
 Decisions are published,[45] but also served personally to the appellant.

 If the first instance appeal decision is negative, asylum seekers can bring their case to the second (final) appeal court, the Supreme Administrative Court (SAC); in this case, the appeal can only regard, points of law, and does not entail an in-merit examination of the case.
 At the end of 2019, the Chairperson of the Supreme administrative court took the controversial decision to move the asylum cases from the 3rd to 4th department.
 While the 3rd department of the SAC had been dealing with asylum cases for more than twenty-two years since the establishment of the Supreme Administrative Court in 1997, the 4th department had never been assigned such cases prior to the decision.
 The arrangement led to a deterioration of the quality of the decisions issued on asylum cases at this highest court instance, whose jurisprudence sets the standards for all lower national administrative courts.
-In 2023, the SAC issued negative decisions in 87% of asylum cases examined,[41] which still represents the majority of the asylum cases brought before this highest court instance.
-Thus, in practice, asylum seekers did not enjoy a two-instances court revision, as the control exercised from the Supreme Administrative Court’s 4th department in the vast majority of the cases continued to be purely formal and superficial.
+However, starting from the beginning of 2024 the SAC’s 3rd department resumed to deal with the asylum cases.
+In 2024, the SAC issued negative decisions in 74% of the examined asylum cases,[46] which still represents the majority of the asylum cases brought before the court.
+However, this still represents and improvement, as in 2023 this percentage was 86% of the caseload.

 First instance appeal courts must issue their decisions within one month.
 The Cassation Court is not bound by such deadline.
 However, even for the first instance court this deadline is indicative and therefore in the past it was not respected, with an average duration of an appeal procedure before the court at both judicial instances up to 12 months.
-In 2023, this practice drastically changed, with both regional and Supreme administrative courts issuing their decision in a period of less than a month.
-If the court reverts the first instance decision back, the SAR has 3 months to issue a new decision,[42] complying with the court’s instructions on the application of the law.
-As in previous years, SAR did not fully observe these deadlines, although in 2023 it did not issue any repeated refusals going against the court’s instructions.[43]
+In 2024, regional courts issued their decisions in a period of one month on average, while the Supreme administrative courts did it in a period between 1 to 3 months on average.
+If the court reverts the first instance decision back, the SAR has 3 months to issue a new decision,[47] complying with the court’s instructions on the application of the law.
+As in previous years, SAR did not fully observe these deadlines, although in 2024 it did not issue any repeated refusals going against the court’s instructions.[48]
 In the past, repeated appeal procedures against the second SAR negative decisions issued in breach of the court instructions, caused some asylum procedures to extend for over 2-3 years.
-Therefore, the fact that, in 2023 as in 2022, SAR observed court instructions, significantly improved the effectiveness of the judicial control in particular, and in general the length of the asylum procedure.
+Therefore, the fact that, in 2024, as in 2023 and 2022, SAR observed court instructions, significantly improved the effectiveness of the judicial control in particular, and in general the length of the asylum procedure.

 Legal assistance

 The general legal aid system was introduced in Bulgaria in 2005, extending it to court representation in all types of cases beyond its mandatory provision in criminal, child protection and tort disputes.
 In 2017 the scope of the legal aid was extended[49] to include oral consultations at the national help line[50] or in regional legal aid centres.
-The condition for the legal aid to be provided is the applicants for legal aid to lack means and resources to engage a lawyer privately against remuneration.
+The condition for the legal aid to be provided is for the person in need of support to lack means and resources to engage a lawyer privately against remuneration.

 Legal assistance at first instance

-Amendments to the law introduced at the end of 2020 foresee a major change in the legal representation of unaccompanied asylum seeking and refugee children.[53]
-The obligation to represent these children not only in the procedure, but also after the recognition and before all agencies and institutions with regard to their rights and entitlements, was shifted from the municipalities to the National Legal Aid Bureau.[54]
+Amendments to the law introduced at the end of 2020 brought a major change in the legal representation of unaccompanied asylum seeking and refugee children.[60]
+The obligation to represent these children not only in the procedure, but also after the recognition and before all agencies and institutions with regard to their rights and entitlements, was shifted from the municipalities to the National Legal Aid Bureau.[61]
 The law also introduced conditions for the qualification of the appointed legal aid lawyers and requirements for a representation in the child’s best interest.
-The selection and the following training of selected lawyers was carried out in May-June 2021.
-Since July 2021, 16 lawyers from the Sofia Bar, 8 lawyers from Haskovo Bar and 3 lawyers from Sliven Bar have been implementing the representation of unaccompanied asylum seeking and refugee children.
-In December 2023, NLAB conducted training of 18 additional lawyers vis-à-vis its planned expansion of Article 25 limited list of representatives.
+Starting from July 2021, 16 lawyers from the Sofia Bar, 8 lawyers from Haskovo Bar and 3 lawyers from Sliven Bar began implementing the representation of unaccompanied asylum seeking and refugee children.
+In February 2024, NLAB recruited 20 additional lawyers (18 in Sofia and 2 in Haskovo), vis-à-vis its planned expansion of the Article 25 selected list of representatives.[62]
 In September 2023, the non-governmental organisation Bulgarian Helsinki Committee communicated its first annual report assessing the quality of the representation provided by Article 25 legal aid lawyers.
-The report was based on a formal agreement,[55] endorsed by UNHCR and funded by UNICEF.
-It covered the period from 1 July 2022 until 31 August 2023 with feedback collected from 215 interviews with unaccompanied children at Sofia and Harmanli reception centres.
-The report provided both general findings about the overall quality of the legal representation as well as individual assessment of each 23 acting legal aid lawyers from the limited NLAB list.
-The general feedback from children remained predominantly positive with respect to legal aid lawyers acting in Sofia reception centres and predominantly reserved to negative with respect to legal aid lawyers acting in Harmanli reception centre.[56]
-On 14 March 2023 the NLAB Executive Committee will hold a review of the report to consider amendment of its internal rules to allow striking of underperforming representatives out of the limited Article 25 list.
+The general feedback from children remained predominantly positive with respect to legal aid lawyers acting in Sofia reception centres and predominantly reserved to negative with respect to legal aid lawyers acting in Harmanli reception centre.[63]
+The monitoring was extended in 2024, based on a formal agreement[64] between the Ministry of Justice and UNICEF.
+The next report, due in March 2025 has to provide both general findings about the overall quality of the legal representation as well as individual assessment of acting legal aid lawyers.
+On 14 March 2024, the NLAB Executive Committee decided that quality assessments of legal aid providers ought to be introduced in the law in order to allow striking of underperforming representatives out of the limited Article 25 list.
+Such amendments had been already proposed and included in the draft law, submitted by SAR in February 2024,[65] however the draft never made to the Parliament due to the continued constitutional crisis experienced by the country since mid-2022 (see, Overview).

 Legal assistance in appeals